Teananazz/AdvancedPart2/README.md

 Need to test running instruction:

-1. install files ( go to AppFiles and do npm install)
+1. install files ( go to ClientApp and do npm install)
 2. npm install @microsoft/signalr